Imaginary Geometry I: Interacting SLEs: The Gaussian free field

-\section{The Gaussian Free Field}
+\section{The Gaussian free field}

-\subsection{Construction and Basic Properties}
+\subsection{Construction and basic properties}

 We will now describe the construction of the two-dimensional GFF as well as some properties that will be important for us later.
 The reader is referred to \cite{SHE06} for a more detailed introduction.
-Let $D$ be a domain in $\C$ with smooth boundary and let $C_0^\infty(D)$ denote the set of $C^\infty$ functions compactly supported in $D$.
+Let $D \subseteq \C$ be open with harmonically non-trivial boundary.
+By this, we mean that a Brownian motion started at $z \in D$ almost surely hits $\partial D$.
+Let $C_0^\infty(D)$ denote the set of $C^\infty$ functions compactly supported in $D$.

 We let $H(D)$ be the Hilbert-space closure of $C_0^\infty(D)$ equipped with the {\em Dirichlet inner product}: